shreyam1008/buggy/README.md

 - **Resume Editing**: Continue from where you left off
 - **Delete Drafts**: Remove unwanted saved forms
 - **Last Saved**: Timestamp for each draft
+- **localStorage Warning**: Prominent notice that drafts are device-only
+- **Data Notice**: Clear warning about browser data clearing and device limitations

 ## 🚀 Getting Started